 We were fasciated to see many different varieties of birds on our trip to British Columbia in November 2011.

-The Steller Jay was a new siting for us, as we don’t get them here in Ontario.
+The Steller Jay was a new sighting for us, as we don’t get them here in Ontario.
 Stellar jays are native to North America (west coast) and are related to the bluejays that frequent Ontario.
 It is sometimes referred to as mountain jay or pine jay.
-Stellar jays are sited mostly on Vancouver Island and on the southern mainland of the province.
+Stellar jays are mostly seen on Vancouver Island and on the southern mainland of the province.

 The noisy lens friends were captured from the balcony of the cottage where we stayed in Ucluelet on the west coast of Vancouver Island.
 It was a bit of a rainy day and you can see a few water droplets on the feathers.